Viv Anderson: International career

 Anderson made his debut for England in November 1978, for a friendly against Czechoslovakia.
 He became the third non-white footballer to represent the men's senior England team after Paul Reaney (who had first appeared for England in 1968) and Frank Soo (who appeared for England during wartime).
 Coach Ron Greenwood was insistent that no political issue was at stake, despite the ever-rising number of young black stars in the game, born and raised in England.
 His second cap was in a friendly against Sweden in June 1979.
 His third appearance was his first competitive international as England defeated Bulgaria 2–0 at Wembley in a qualifier for the 1980 European Championships.

 England had duly got through to the European Championship finals in Italy and Anderson was named in Greenwood's squad, playing in the final group game against Spain as a replacement for Phil Neal.
 England won 2–1 but did not progress further.
 Anderson later made his World Cup qualifying debut in a qualifier for the 1982 competition in a 4–0 win over Norway.

 Injury to Kevin Keegan had meant Greenwood needed to call upon an experienced club captain to lead the team out in Spain, so Ipswich Town's skipper Mick Mills, normally a left-back, was put in the right-back slot (with regular incumbent Kenny Sansom remaining on the left) and both Neal and Anderson missed out.
-Neal played against Kuwait in the final group game to rest Mills when qualification had already been assured, but Mills returned for the second phase, from which England were eliminated.
+Neal played against Kuwait in the final group game to rest Sansom when qualification had already been assured, but Sansom returned for the second phase, from which England were eliminated.
 Anderson, meanwhile, never kicked a ball.